 Click the links below to find more information:

-The clinical Facilities are located throughout Central Mississippi.
+The clinical facilities are located throughout Central Mississippi.
 Check on the "curriculum" page under our "academics" tab for locations.

 The deadline is April 1 .

-Many applicants to the program anticipate completing their Radiologic Sciences program in May and beginning the NMT program in June.
+Yes; all students are required to be registered radiographers, ARRT(R).
+However, many applicants to the program anticipate completing their Radiologic Sciences program in May and beginning the NMT program in June.
 In this case, you may be accepted into the program with the provision that you provide proof of successful graduation from an Accredited Radiologic Technology/Sciences Program and that you successfully achieve certification by the ARRT(R) prior to the end of the summer NMT semester.

 All students must have completed the prerequisite courses prior to enrollment into the program.